ekfriis/resume/friis_resume.md

         of over 30 physicists and directing tau scientific policy for the experiment
-    -   USA representative on the Young Scientist Committee, an advisory committee to the collaboration governing body
+    -   USA representative on the Young Scientist Committee, an advisory committee to the collaboration's governing body

 *   **University of Wisconsin, Madison** (based at CERN, Switzerland)